mmangus/hlg-f4ve-blink/README.md

 a 20k resistor).
 When I want to enter the system boot mode for DFU, I hold down the `BT0` button (connecting it to `3V3`) and tap `RST` (connecting it to `GND`).
-You don't have to hold `BT0` the whole time - the little fanfare that plays on Windows will let you know you can release `BT0`.
+You don't have to hold `BT0` the whole time - the little fanfare that plays on Windows when a new USB device is connected will let you know you can release `BT0`.

 ![image](https://user-images.githubusercontent.com/89292/141735295-442d5c44-02bf-4f22-a772-0e768db576b5.png)